jeremyjohnson7/cs3630_react_hello/README.md

+# CS 3630 – React Hello World

+## Modifications

+### App.js
+In this file, I added a paragraph that says `Hello world` the Welcome element from class.\

+### Welcome.js
+This is the file we wrote in the class demonstration on Monday.

+### App.css
+I modified this file to disable the animation.

+## What I learned
+I like how new components can be defined to facilitate code reuse, and how the JSX resembles HTML.
+It is also interesting how the page is built dynamically by the client from static files.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>